 Pursuant to Section 404 of the Sarbanes-Oxley Act of 2002, the SEC adopted rules requiring public companies to include a report of management on our internal controls over consolidated financial reporting in our annual reports on Form 10-K. In addition, the independent registered public accounting firm auditing our consolidated financial statements must attest to and report on management's assessment of, and the effectiveness of our internal controls over financial reporting.
 This requirement was to first apply for management's assessment in our annual report on Form 10-KSB for our fiscal year ending June 30, 2008, and for the independent registered public accounting firm's assessment for fiscal year ended June 30, 2008.
-Depending on a number of variables and the significant resources required to comply, uncertainty exists regarding our ability to continue to comply with these rules.
+Depending on a number of variables and the significant resources required to comply, uncertainty exists regarding our ability to continue to comply with these rules even though the Company may have complied in the past.